The Spiritual Power of Saying “That’s Not Me Anymore”

 Said with clarity.

-Old identities do not always leave when you outgrow them.
+Old identities do not always leave just because you outgrow them.

 Sometimes they linger through habit.
 Through fear.
-Through relationships that still expect the old version of you.
-Through roles you learned to play to stay loved, safe, accepted, or needed.
+Through familiar relationships.
+Through environments that still expect the older version of you.
+Through roles you learned to play to stay loved, safe, accepted, praised, or needed.

 That is why saying, “That’s not me anymore,” matters so much.